-What if I told you that you could bake delicious chocolate cookies with only 25 ingredients AND 4 ingredients?
+What if I told you that you could bake delicious dark chocolate cookies with only 22 calories each?

 These are , free, , but far from flavor-free.

-Whether or not you are counting your calories, these low calorie cookies are a must-bake for absolutely any diet!
+Whether or not you’re counting calories, you can enjoy these low calorie cookies on absolutely any diet.

-These have only 25 calories, and the secret lies in the ingredients we are using.
+These have only 22 calories each, and the secret lies in the ingredients we are using.

-The four ingredients we need for these cookies are:
+The main ingredients we need for these cookies are:

 - Unsweetened